Charter Boat Fishing Safety

 I understand how important it is as a parent, to protect your family and kids while allowing them to experience things in a way that helps them learn and grow.
 We don’t assume or expect you to know anything about charter fishing safety.
 After you meet us and we complete our pre-trip safety meeting, you will be part of a process that is more than just an ordinary fishing charter.

 A lesson I learned years ago about safety: When I first started running offshore boats some 35 plus years ago, my father told me, “If you ever scare anyone, they will never want to go on the water again.”
 I remember those words and took them to heart.
 That is why I don’t take chances with our guests or put you in situations that may make you uncomfortable or anxious.
-An example of this is how we don’t fish in rough or unsafe sea conditions.
+An example of this is how we don’t fish in rough or unsafe sea conditions (seas above 3 -4 ft depending on distance waves are apart).
 The whole purpose of going fishing is to have a good experience and catch some fish, right?
 If we took you out into rough seas, we have already marginalized your trip because you will likely not have a good time.
 I know people react to things differently.
 What is rough for one person may be perfectly fine with a seasoned angler.
 What we do is try and find a balance based on you and your family.
 I am very much in tune with a mother or father being nervous about taking their kids fishing.
 I understand this and most of all, I care.

 Making safety fun, educational and easy to remember